kgb1001001/cloudadoptionpatterns/Cloud-Native-Architecture/Service-Mesh.md

 **Use a Service Mesh to link your services together.**

 A Service Mesh is configurable infrastructure layer that is designed to handle interprocess communication between different services.
 It makes sure that the communication between services is fast, reliable and secure.
-Most Service meshes not only implement load balancing and access management but also implement the [Circuit Breaker](../Microservices/Circuit-Breaker.md) pattern as well to deal with issues in communication and scaling.
+Most Service meshes not only implement traffic management, load balancing, policies and access management but also implement the [Circuit Breaker](../Microservices/Circuit-Breaker.md) pattern as well to deal with issues in communication and scaling.

 [Istio](https://istio.io/) is one example of a completely open source service mesh that works transparently between existing microservices.
 It includes APIs to let it integrate into logging, telemetry and policy systems.
 Istio uses a Sidecar approach in which an Istio Sidecar runs in the same container as your microservice allowing it to intercept network calls and add additional features such as Circuit Breakers.

+In most cases you would need to combine a Service Mesh together with a [Services Registry](Service-Registry.md)